huggingface/diffusers/docs/source/en/using-diffusers/callback.md

 ## Official callbacks

-There are a few official callbacks that you can use without the need to make them yourself.
-These callbacks can use these mutually exlusive arguments:
+We provide a list of callbacks you can plug into an existing pipeline and modify the denoising loop.
+This is the current list of official callbacks:

+- `SDCFGCutoffCallback`: Disables the CFG after a certain number of steps for SD 1.5 pipelines.
+- `SDXLCFGCutoffCallback`: Disables the CFG after a certain number of steps for SDXL pipelines.
+- `IPAdapterScaleCutoffCallback`: Disables the IP Adapter after a certain number of steps.

+To set up a callback, you need to specify the number of steps after which the callback comes into effect.
+You can do so by using either one of these two arguments

 - `cutoff_step_ratio`: Float number with the ratio of the steps.
 - `cutoff_step_index`: Integer number with the exact number of the step.

-This is the current list of official callbacks:

-- `SDCFGCutoffCallback`: Disables the CFG after certain number of steps for SD 1.5 pipelines.
-- `SDXLCFGCutoffCallback`: Disables the CFG after certain number of steps for SDXL pipelines.
-- `IPAdapterScaleCutoffCallback`: Disables the IP Adapter after a certain number of steps.

 ```python
 import torch